 Well, how do you determine whether or not somebody drank so much that he blacked out?

-Now he admitted that he liked beer.
+Now, he admitted that he liked beer.

 He still likes beer.

-He admitted at times he drank too much beer, like most kids in high school and college at some point do it overdo it.
+He admitted at times he drank too much beer, like most kids in high school and college at some point do it, overdo it.

 And then it gets even worse as you've got emails.

-Remember, she was actually recommending Deborah Katz while she was meeting privately with Brett Kavanaugh, but not telling Brett Kavanaugh about any of these allegations whatsoever.
+Remember, the attorney that was recommended by Dianne Feinstein, this woman, Deborah Katz, for Professor Ford, remember she was actually recommending Deborah Katz while she was meeting privately with Brett Kavanaugh, but not telling Brett Kavanaugh about any of these allegations whatsoever.

 Remember that?

-It there's no end to this now.
+There's no end to this now.

-That's just this this should not surprise anybody.
+That's just, this should not surprise anybody.

 You don't like Trump, go beat him.

-If that's what you want on election night in 36 days, and you want to turn on the TV and find out the results, if you stay home, well, you'll get the government you deserve.
+If that's what you want on election night in 36 days and you want to turn on the TV and find out the results, if you stay home, well, you'll get the government you deserve.

 We always do.